maichong/samoyed/README.md

 # samoyed
-General front-end components based on React and Bootstrap v4
+General frontend components based on React and Bootstrap